gordontucker/FittedSheets/README.md

     // The full height of the pull bar.
 The presented view controller will treat this area as a safearea inset on the top
     pullBarHeight: 24,

-    // The size of the grip in the pull bar
-    gripSize: CGSize(width: 50, height: 6),

-    // The color of the grip on the pull bar
-    gripColor: UIColor(white: 0.868, alpha: 1),

-    // The corner radius of the sheet
-    cornerRadius: 20,

     // The corner radius of the shrunken presenting view controller
     presentingViewCornerRadius: 20,